 Jump to:

 - Coconut milk.
 Make sure to use light coconut milk from a can.
+Other types of milk such as soy, oat, or almond can also work, but will give you a thinner consistency.

-To a large pot or a Dutch oven, heat olive oil over medium heat.
+In a medium Dutch oven or a cast-iron skillet, heat olive oil over medium heat.
 Once hot, add the vegetables and saute for 5-6 minutes, or until fragrant.
-Add minced garlic and cook for 2 minutes.

-Add the flour, stir and cook for 2 more minutes.
+Add the flour, stir, and cook for 2 more minutes to toast it.
 Then, add vegetable broth, coconut milk, potatoes, and spices.
-Cover the pot and bring it to a boil.
-Simmer over medium-low heat for 10 minutes.

 Next, add cooked lentils and frozen peas and simmer for 5 more minutes, stirring frequently.

 Use your index finger and thumb to fold the excess pastry into the inner edges of the pan.
-Use a sharp knife to make four straight cuts in the center of the dough (see photos below).

 Brush with olive oil and bake for 30-35 minutes, or until the top is golden.